quii/go-specs-greet/README.md

 ```

-and finally update the import and reference to `Driver` in greeter_server_test.go:
+and update the import and reference to `Driver` in greeter_server_test.go:

 ```go
 import (